 "There is only a 65% chance that a player projected for a certain dollar value will finish the season within plus-or-minus \$5 of that projection.
-That means, if you project a player will earn \$25 and you agonize when bidding hits \$27, there is only about a 2in-3 shot of him finishing somewhere between \$20 and \$30."
+That means, if you project a player will earn \$25 and you agonize when bidding hits \$27, there is only about a 2-in-3 shot of him finishing somewhere between \$20 and \$30."

-So we really should not be obsessing over individual dollars and just riding the marketplace to pay what we have to for the players that best fit our roster construction plan.
-The beauty of BABS is that she can identify underpriced commodities so that you can build tons of potential profit into your roster.
+So, we should stop obsessing over individual dollars and just ride the marketplace to pay what we must for the players who best fit our roster construction plan.
+BABS's beauty is that she can identify underpriced commodities, allowing you to build tons of potential profit into your roster.

-Unlike snake drafts where you are at the mercy of the other owners, the advantage of auctions is that you can nominate and bid on whoever you want.
-You don't necessarily have to sit back on higher skilled players who bubble up during the course of the draft.
+Unlike snake drafts, where you are at the mercy of the other owners, the advantage of auctions is that you can nominate and bid on whoever you want.
+You don't necessarily have to sit back on higher-skilled players who bubble up during the draft.
 That makes BABS even more powerful.
 Let's go back to the draft sheet from Chapter 9 and look at this excerpt: